-Term/abbreviation What it means Code The Pubs Code etc. Regulations 2016 PCA Pubs Code Adjudicator POB Pub-owning business (often referred to as pub companies) TPT Tied Pub Tenant (this includes a tied pub licensee and lessee) Rent Assessment An assessment of the rent you must pay in relation to an existing tenancy.
+Term/abbreviation What it means Code The Pubs Code etc. Regulations 2016 PCA Pubs Code Adjudicator РОВ Pub-owning business (often referred to as pub companies) TPT Tied Pub Tenant (this includes a tied pub licensee and lessee) Rent Assessment An assessment of the rent you must pay in relation to an existing tenancy.
 RAP Rent Assessment Proposal (a proposal made in line with Part 4 of the Pubs Code).
 Rent Review Date Date from which the terms of the tenancy require the rent (or money payable instead of rent) to be payable following a rent review.
 MRO Market Rent Only Market Rent The estimated rent it would be reasonable for you to pay to occupy the premises under a MRO-compliant tenancy.
-MRO Option The option for you to occupy the tied pub under a MRO-compliant tenancy and to pay a rent you have agreed with the POB in line with the MRO procedure or, failing such agreement, the market rent.
+MRO Option The option for you to occupy the tied pub under a MRO- compliant tenancy and to pay a rent you have agreed with the POB in line with the MRO procedure or, failing such agreement, the market rent.
 MRO Notice A written notice you give to the POB to request the MRO option when an event occurs that gives you the right to make this request, as set out in the Code.
+MRO Procedure The procedure to be followed in connection with the offer of a market rent only option.